Synonyms: CIPHER THE VIDEO

 Which fansubbers do you like the best?
 Click + to approve of their subs for this show.
 Click - if you don't think they did such a great job.

-Related ClubsThe Cipher Appreciation Club, The Inappropriate People on MAL Appreciation club, The OVA/ONA/Anime Movie club, I WILL BE HOKAGE NINJA MASTER BELIEVE IT
+Related ClubsThe Cipher Appreciation Club, The OVA/ONA/Anime Movie club, I WILL BE HOKAGE NINJA MASTER BELIEVE IT, Veterans and Critics, The Inappropriate People on MAL Appreciation club

 Recently Watched By